How to Locate and Delete Accounts Linked to Your Email Address

 Alerts Are Essential

 Alerts matter.
-Without them, people often find out about breaches after damage has already happened.
+Without them, people often find out about breaches after the damage is already done.

 Why This Matters Beyond Personal Cleanup